agora-code-community/pwa_agora_cc_merch/README.md

  delivery address,
 receiver details/contacts.
 Note: this schema is liable to change as project goes on.
 Suggestions and modifications are welcome

-CAROUSAL DOCS
-All carousal information can be found at https://www.npmjs.com/package/ngx-carousel